-The left-side of the Start menu in Windows 10 shows most used apps, recently installed programs, Settings and File Explorer shortcuts.
-The right-side of the Start menu is very identical to the Start screen that we have seen in Windows 8/8.1.
+The left side of the Start menu in Windows 10 shows recently added apps at the top of the list and installed apps below it.
+The right side of the Start menu is very identical to the Start screen that we have seen in Windows 8/8.1.
 In short, Windows 10’s Start menu includes the best of Windows 7’s Start menu as well as Windows 8/8.1’s Start screen.

-The Windows 10’s Start menu that we see today has been reworked a number of times over the last few months to make it better and easier-to-use.
-For instance, the power button (shut down button) would appear at top-right of the Start menu but the same has been moved to the bottom-left of the Start menu after receiving feedback from Windows Insider program users.
+The Windows 10’s Start menu that we see today has been reworked a number of times over the last few years to make it better and easier-to-use.
+For instance, the power button (shut down button) would appear at the top-right of the Start menu earlier but the same has been moved to the bottom-left of the Start menu after receiving feedback from Windows Insider program users.

 Start10 for Windows 10

 Those of you who prefer having a Windows 7-style Start menu in Windows 10 can go for third-party programs like Start10.